tenthousandfireants/WorldTimeBar/README.md

 Made in microsoft VS studio 2022, and python 3.12 with pyinstaller and the included libraries.

-Source code here for if there is anything you wish to change.  between the /* */   best viewed in preview.
+Source code here for if there is anything you wish to change.  between the /* */   best viewed in code tab not preview.